NikhithaMara/AstroShop-DevOps-Project-for-an-Astronomy-E-Commerce-Platform/README.md

 * 🔐 AWS authentication is handled through the configured AWS CLI, ensuring secure and authorized access to AWS services.
 * 📁 A separate backend.tf file is used for backend configuration, improving readability and separation of concerns.

-🚀 **CI/CD** — Automates build, test, and deployment using tools like GitHub Actions & ArgoCD.
+🚀 **Continuous Integration/Delivery(CI/CD)** — Automates build, test, and deployment using tools like GitHub Actions & ArgoCD.

 🔁 **CI** ensures the code is built and tested; **CD** delivers it to Kubernetes — faster, safer, and more efficient.
 ✅ Implemented CI/CD for microservices architecture following below lifecycle for build and deployment